mzabani/codd/docs/BACKGROUND-MIGRATIONS.md

 When it is not feasible to `UPDATE/INSERT/DELETE` large numbers of rows in a migration because it would cause downtime when deployed, codd provides helper functions that allow those operations to run in the background, on a schedule.

-With the [pg_cron](https://github.com/citusdata/pg_cron) extension installed (this is optional and you can implement your own job runner if you prefer, more on that near the end of this guide), here is an example of migrating an INTEGER column to a BIGINT one with codd:
+With the [pg_cron](https://github.com/citusdata/pg_cron) extension installed (this is optional and you can implement your own job runner if you prefer, more on that near the end of this guide).

+This is a recent feature of codd, so please feel free to contribute with ideas through GitHub's issue tracker!

 ## Learning from example: migrating an INT column to BIGINT gradually